 - being asked to leave by their parents.

-- Worried – you may be worried that your child is not able to look after themselves (for example, manage the washing, cooking and bill paying).
-You may have concerns about your child’s lifestyle choices, for example, their sexual values or peer group.
+- worried that your child is not able to look after themselves (for example, manage the washing, cooking and bill paying) or make good lifestyle choices

-- Resistant – you may not want your child to move out unless they marry or buy a house.
-If the young person wants to leave home for other reasons, it may cause conflict in the family.
+- resistant – you may not want your child to move out unless they marry or buy a house.
+If they want to leave home for other reasons it may cause conflict in the family

-Suggestions for parents when children move out of home
+Suggestions for parents when children want to move out of home

-- Offer practical help – for example, help them in drawing up a budget, help them move, give them a few pieces of furniture or household items.
-These gestures will be appreciated.
+- offer practical help – for example, you could help them draw up a budget, find a place to live, help them move, or give them a few pieces of furniture or household items.
+These gestures will be appreciated

-- Continue to communicate – suggest they come home regularly for family dinners and let them know they can call you anytime.
+- keep the channels for future communication open – suggest they come home regularly for family dinners and let them know they can call you anytime

-- Get involved in other things – if you feel sad and lost without them, actively work on overcoming ‘empty nest syndrome’.
-Consider returning to work, retraining, travelling, involving your partner in couple-oriented activities, picking up an old hobby or starting a new one.
+- get involved in other things – if you feel sad and lost without them, actively work on overcoming ‘empty nest syndrome’.
+Consider returning to work, retraining, travelling, exercising, involving your partner in couple-oriented activities, picking up an old hobby or starting a new one

 Where to get help